How much does it cost to trek the Manaslu Circuit?

 - Cost of porter-guide: USD 22 – USD25, including food and accommodations.

-If you wish to lower your Manaslu Trek cost then, hiring a porter-guide is cheaper in comparison to hiring an individual guide and a porter.
+If you wish to lower your Manaslu Trek cost, hiring a porter guide is cheaper than hiring an individual guide and a porter.

 Cost of travel insurance

 Travel insurance is mandatory if you are planning to trek in Nepal.
-Having travel insurance covers all the extra expenses that may arise due to injuries or accidents during the trek.
-Additionally, it will also include the cost of an ambulance, helicopter rescue, doctor’s fees, treatment cost, hospital charges, the repatriation cost, the cost of theft and liability, cancellation, and misplaced luggage.
+Travel insurance covers all the extra expenses from injuries or accidents during the trek.
+Additionally, it will also include the cost of an ambulance, helicopter rescue, doctor’s fees, treatment costs, hospital charges, the repatriation cost, the cost of theft and liability, cancellation, and misplaced luggage.

-Hence, if any of these events occur, then you won’t have to worry about the expenses.
+Hence, if any of these events occur, you won’t have to worry about the expenses.

 A 30-day travel insurance policy costs you around USD 150 – USD 200.

-Furthermore, make sure that the policy that you are choosing, covers up to the height of 6,000 meters.
+Furthermore, make sure that the policy covers up to 6,000 meters.

 Cost of clothes and trekking gears

-Talking about the cost of clothes and trekking gears, it depends on how much you already own, and how much are you willing to buy.
-Tentatively speaking, the clothes and the trekking gears will cost you roughly around USD 1500- USD 2000.
+Talking about the cost of clothes and trekking gear depends on how much you already own and how much you are willing to buy.
+The clothes and the trekking gear will cost you roughly around USD 1500- USD 2000.

-However, if you are not a regular trekker then I recommend you rent the gear and equipment to further lower your Manaslu Circuit Trek Cost.
+However, if you are not a regular trekker, I recommend renting the gear and equipment to lower your Manaslu Circuit Trek cost.
 You can easily rent the gears from Thamel.